reconhub/reconhub.github.io/_posts/2018-10-16-sofia-workshop-debrief.md

 they stated their interests for subjects within the course.

 ![
-Savina Soistova giving the introductory lecture with an overview of the techniques used in the practicals ](/img/posts/sofia-2018/photo2.png)
+Savina Stoitsova giving the introductory lecture with an overview of the techniques used in the practicals ](/img/posts/sofia-2018/photo2.png)